-WILDFLOWER HOME PAGE SSEARCH BY PLANT NAMEE PINK/RED/ORANGE FLOWERS CONTACT US
+SEARCH AND WILDFLOWER HOME PAGEE PINK/RED/ORANGE FLOWERS CONTACT US

-Boecheras have a further problem: their genus name has been a subject of debate.
-For two centuries "Arabis", a name given by Linnaeus in 1753 to Old World species, was the accepted genus name for all the similar New World plants, including those shown in this web site.
+For two centuries "Arabis", a name given by Linnaeus in 1753 to Old World species, was the accepted genus name for all the similar New World plants.
 Genetic research by Löve and Löve led them to believe that the Old World genus and the New World genus were not the same and in 1978 they created the Boechera genus.
-In 1982 William Weber furthered their work and reassigned almost all New World Arabis species to the Boechera genus.
+In 1982 William Weber furthered their work and reassigned almost all New World Arabis species to the Boechera genus; most botanists now accept that classification.

 Tyge Boecher was a 20th century Danish botanist who studied the flora of Greenland.
-Boechera is often pronounced "Boo-ker-uh", "Bow-ker-uh", Beck-er-uh", or "Betch-er-uh".
-(More biographical information).
+Boechera is often pronounced "Boo-ker-uh" or Beck-er-uh".
+(More biographical information about Boecher).

 Click to see Boechera afflicted with yellow Puccinia rust.